Darkness lies cold and empty.

 Hoping he was satisfied with her explanation, Mahren slipped out the side door that she had stumbled through earlier, careful to keep it from slamming shut behind her again.

 Following the well-worn path along the side of their shop, she paid little attention to where she was going.
-The property was divided into two yards, a tall weathered fence around both, offered the seclusion that they preferred.
+The property was divided into two yards, a tall weathered fence around both offered the seclusion that they preferred.
 She passed through the gate into the second yard and tried to avoid checking the remains of their meager and wilting garden.
 Normally it would have been thriving—the fresh tomatoes, cucumbers, green beans, and even strawberries would have been ready for picking soon.
 But they were in dire need of rain this year and what had started to grow had finally succumbed to drought.
 In her efforts to ignore the sad garden, she instead noticed the empty stable and corral.
 It was probably a good thing they had lost their mare to illness last year, as this year they would not have been able to feed her.

 The house was attached to the back of the shop.
 It was basically one long building with each end facing a different street.
 She went up the three steps to a round-topped door; its peeling blue paint so weathered it looked more like the color of a sunless, dreary day rather than the blue sky it was intended to be.
 A small storage room and pantry divided the living area from the shop.
 To her left and up two more stairs was the kitchen.
-Theirs was a simple home, only one large room and their two bedrooms, with a large porch stretching across the front.
+Theirs was a simple home, only one large room and their two bedrooms, with a wide porch stretching across the front.

-She sat for a moment at the table big enough for four, and glanced at the large stone fireplace that was the entire west wall of the house—the idea of starting a fire in this heat was unbearable.
+She sat for a moment at the table big enough for four, and glanced at the stone fireplace that was the entire west wall of the house—the idea of starting a fire in this heat was unbearable.
 Just the thought made the long strip of material she used to bind her breasts feel even tighter.
 She pulled at it in frustration, hating it all the more… it itched something awful when she sweated, but there was little she could do about it.

 Mahren was trying to avoid the one place where her thoughts were drifting.
 She really didn’t want to think about the strange dream she’d just had—made all the stranger by the fact that she had been awake.
 She wanted to shrug it off as just the heat, mixing with the current state of affairs in not only their town but the whole region, even the whole land.
-Not much happened here—well, not until recently…
+Not much happened around here—well, not until recently…

 Theirs was a small town—only a few hundred people.
 They were off the beaten trail and far to the north, tucked within a valley beneath the vast Anwhar Mountain range.
 Serhena Valley didn’t have many visitors, for few ventured across the wide and fast moving Kehnell River—a constant hazard as it was fed by snowmelt and spring rain flowing down from the mountains.
 It carved a winding path around the town’s western border before snaking its way to the east to feed the deep and frigid sparkling waters of Lake Kehnell—a good source for norther Pikefish and Hoodseye Trout, including the ever elusive bottom-feeding Great Sturgeons.
 From there the river continued its long trek south to meander across the lower regions of Ahrune.
 There were only two ways in and out of the valley, keeping them well protected.
 Serhena Valley was just as its ancient name implied, ‘Peaceful’.
-At least, until three years ago.
-Trouble finally made its way into Serhena Valley, thanks to a small command post that had been set up near the town of Bren Hill.
+At least, until three years ago, when trouble had finally made its way into Serhena Valley, thanks to a small command post that had been set up near the town of Bren Hill.
 Soon after, the Imperial Army started to exert their power within these seemingly forgotten Northern towns.

 She pushed back the wish to get away… No, Serhena Valley is really the safest place for me.
 The troubles that had just recently come their way, had been visited upon most other places tenfold.
 For the last twenty years, fear, war, and a tyrannically run regime had slowly begun to swallow the land.
 Any town or city worth the effort had been called upon to do their duty, leaving many places full of crime and ruin, barely livable for their disheartened and starving citizens.